joliva/XChatterPi/src/PLATFORM_SUPPORT.md

 ### Raspberry Pi
 - Requires the pigpio daemon to be running (`sudo systemctl start pigpiod`)
 - Needs physical connections to servo, PIR sensor, and LEDs as configured in config.ini
-- Supports all features of Chatter Pi
+- Supports all features of Chatter Pi including hardware control and audio playback

 ### Linux
 - No physical hardware control
 - Simulates hardware interactions with console output
+- Full audio playback through system audio device
 - Useful for testing audio processing and configuration

 ### macOS
 - No physical hardware control
 - Simulates hardware interactions with console output
+- Full audio playback through system audio device
 - Useful for testing audio processing and configuration

 ## Developing for New Platforms